 Complete details about the dissertation process are available in the College of Education Dissertation Handbook, which is available from the Dean's office.

 Students who are preparing to defend their dissertation must confirm a date and time with the Dissertation Examining Committee.
-Notification of the date and time must then be submitted on the appropriate College form to the Associate Dean for Academic Affairs and Graduate Studies no less than 3 weeks prior to the oral defense.
-The announcement of the oral defense is sent by the Associate Dean to the Graduate School no less than 10 days prior to the defense.
-A copy of the announcement is also sent to each member of the Dissertation Examining Committee and is posted on the bulletin board in the Office of Student Services of the College of Education.
+Notification of the date and time must then be submitted on the appropriate College form to the Associate Dean for Academic Affairs and Graduate Study no less than 3 weeks prior to the oral defense.
+The announcement of the oral defense will be sent by the Associate Dean to the Graduate School no less than 10 days prior to the defense.
+A copy of the announcement will be sent to each member of the Dissertation Examining Committee and will be posted on the bulletin board in the Office of Student Services of the College of Education.

 Program Contact Information: